PaulAnnekov/donntu-sem5-ai-lab1/README.md

 MPI.
 Blocking and nonblocking exchange (mpi-exchange)
 --------------------------------------------------------------------

 Distributed computing of task using MPI with blocking and nonblocking exchange.
+Sorts each input vector and sums them.

 This project was made for Lab 2 on Parallel Computing in the 5th semester.